10aded/sliding-puzzle-in-zig/README.md

 `zig build -Doptimize=ReleaseFast`

-Building the project currently requires a recent dev build of the compiler, (e.g. `0.14.0-dev.3020+c104e8644`), available from the [download page](https://ziglang.org/download/) on `ziglang.org`.
+Building the project requires the compiler to be version `0.14.0` at minimum, available from the [download page](https://ziglang.org/download/) on `ziglang.org`.

 This project has been tested with on Windows 11; compilation of the game on other operating systems has not been tested.